prof3ssorSt3v3/mad9011/docs/modules/week11/README.md

 #### Transform Origin with pixels

-The `transform-origin` SVG attribute sets the origin for an item's transformations.
-To ensure the animation working correctly in all browsers, we may need to set the pixel value to CSS `transform-origin` property.
+The `transform-origin` SVG attribute sets the origin for an item's transformations and it defults to the top left corner of the SVG canvas.
+However, the default transform origin for HTML elements is in the middle of themselves.
+To ensure the SVG animation working correctly in all browsers, we may need to set the pixel value to CSS `transform-origin` property.

 <YouTube
   title="SVG transform-origin"